Afternoon Tea Charcuterie: A Stacked High Tea

 The Order To Dine In

 There is a formal order in which to dine upon afternoon tea.
-While there are many recommendations on how to eat your afternoon tea, this spread is a cross between charcuterie and afternoon tea, meaning it is a less formal affair.
+While there are many recommendations on how to eat your afternoon tea, this spread is a cross between charcuterie and afternoon tea, meaning it’s a more relaxed affair.

 However, the only rule I impose is to eat your afternoon tea from bottom to top.